 Let’s face it: as designers, we expect from ourselves that we can recognize typefaces.
 We should at least be able to keep Arial apart from Helvetica.
 But ultimately, we recognize a few others when we see them as well, right? 😉

-This post started as an educative endeavor for myself but might be helpful for all designers.
-The result: an overview of the most used typefaces and how we can recognize them.
+This post started as an educative endeavour for myself but might be helpful for all designers.
+The result: an overview of the 10 most used typefaces and how to recognize them.

 Enjoy!
 If you have any additions, let me know!

 (I’ve added a fun little test at the end to test your knowledge 🙂 )

 There are a bunch of typefaces like Helvetica.
 Univers.
 Akzidenz Grotesk.
 Arial.
 The Helvetica Neue and Now variants.
 And I’m probably missing a lot.
 We won’t go into most, except for the difference between Arial and Helvetica.
 Because Arial is ugly.
 Helvetica isn’t.
 So take note.